wp-plugins/robo-gallery/readme.txt

 Actually settings of all this main elements of the gallery post is inherited from the the general Wordpress posts settings.
 So you can turn in off the same way as it's manage in general posts, not only gallery posts.

+= Is it possible to insert video as gallery link? =

+Yes.
+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have video link field in gallery image options, where you can define some custom link to the online video.

 = Which permissions do I need to have on server for proper gallery installation? =

 Our gallery do not require any special permissions for installation of the gallery or during upload of the gallery images.
 All requirements are basic: our gallery have the same requirements as Wordpress have.

 = Is it possible to change color of the hovered image in gallery? =

 Yes, you can easily change color of the hovered image in gallery in backend.
 In gallery settings we build-in comfortable color selector which make you able to change color of the gallery interface elements.

-= How I can make gallery only with one size pictures but I would like to arrange gallery with pictures of the different size - one big, several smaller? =

-In our gallery you can define different amount of the columns for the images thumbnails and every gallery image could have different width which measuring by columns of the images thumbnails.
-For example you can define 2 column size for the image 1 and 3 columns size for image 5 but the rest of the gallery images could stay with default one columnt value in images settings.

 == Screenshots ==